nxquang-al/polygon-auto-annotate-tool/README.md

 ### 2. Remove a mask
 - Whenever you feel disappointed with a mask, you certainly can remove that mask from annotation. **Ctrl + Click** on the mask and the image will be updated.
 If there is no mask in that place, no action will be executed.

 ![remove](./data/gif/remove.gif)

 ### 3. Include or exclude regions (auto-complete)
 - **Shift + Click** on a point, then a small reasonable region will be added to the current mask.
 A unit added is a superpixel that this point belongs to.
-- We apply **the Sklearn's SLIC implementation** to segment the image into clusters.
-The Include-click handler adds the corresponding cluster to the mask.

 ![include](./data/gif/include.gif)

 - Notice that the cluster is added to the newest mask, not the nearest mask.
 We will amend this limit in the future.
 - Contrastively, **Alt + Click** on a point will erase a cluster from the mask.
 If there is no mask in that place, no action will be taken.

 ![exclude](./data/gif/exclude.gif)